Kinemathek Bern

 The Lichtspiel / Kinemathek Bern is a film archive in Bern, Switzerland.

 In summer 2000, cinema technician Walter A. Ritschard took care of the Lichtspiel, an old cinematographic collection, and from this a regional film archive was developed.
-Since 2006, the Lichtspiel has been a member of the Fédération Internationale des Archives du Film (FIAF).
+Since 2005, the Lichtspiel has been a member of the Fédération Internationale des Archives du Film (FIAF).

 History

-Regional film archive

 The Lichtspiel is concerned with preserving the national film and cinema heritage, through preservation and restoration of old materials.

-Filmhaus Bern

-Since 2012, the Lichtspiel is a part of the Filmhaus Bern and in this community much more a place between film production and museum.
+Since 2012, the Lichtspiel is a part of the Filmhaus Bern, a building housing various Bernese filmmakers, and in this community much more a place between film production and museum.
 There are often a program with films from people, who work in the same house.

+The Lchtspiel is run by an association with around 700 members (as of 2025), a few staff members, people doing alternative civilian service and many volunteers.

 Program

 Since the opening of the Lichtspiel, there are shown every Sunday evening two film reels with short clips from the archive and gives the chance to take a view inside the collection of the archive.
-In this way the Lichtspiel has shown 40% of his collection today.
-Another part of the program contains retrospectives.